yasserbakkar97/yasserbakkar97/README.md

 # 💫 About Me:
-I am Software Engineer with a passion for coding and problem solving<br>For now, I am Jr. Android developer
+I am Software Developer with a passion for coding and problem solving<br>For now, I am Jr. Android developer

 ## 🌐 Socials: